THmanley/leagueConstitution/README.md

 - Per transaction fee is $0
 - FAAB dollars are not tradeable
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the league championship ends (NFL Week 17).
+- Free agency locks a week after the league championship ends (12/31/19 @ 4AM MST).

 ### Trades ###